Blaise Pascal: The Provincial Letters

 a very long one, simply because I had no leisure to make it shorter.'

 Charles Perrault wrote of the Letters: "Everything is there—purity of language, nobility of thought, solidity in reasoning, finesse in raillery, and throughout an agrément not to be found anywhere else."

 Philosophy

-Pascal is arguably best known as a philosopher, considered by some the second greatest French mind behind René Descartes.
-He was a dualist following Descartes.
-However, he is also remembered for his opposition to both the rationalism of the likes of Descartes and simultaneous opposition to the main countervailing epistemology, empiricism, preferring fideism.
+Émile Faguet called Pascal "one of the greatest of French philosophers".
+Pascal was a dualist and scientist following René Descartes.